berklee-epd/mtec345-homework/ethan-bessette/research-work/analysis/README.md

     How does this approach differ from other AI Song Contest entries?
     Trade-offs between automation and control
     Scalability and reproducibility

+Without going into too much detail, this entry differs from many of the other entries because its creators are on the engineering team of the main tool they used.
+They had access to past research, models, training data, etc, at their company.

+It uses human taste and a final human producer to shape the overall sound of the piece.
+Some entries used machine learning mastering tools.
+This is an example of the trade-off between automation and control.
+Other examples include using handpicked snippets of the audio generated by Stable Audio.

+Overall, I think this method of production is a great balance between creative coding and composition/production.
+The team was able to take an original lyrical motif and shape the generation of audio around their vocals in a way that sounds good while still contributing to the field of machine learning.

 ### Ethics and Aesthetics

     Training data sources and copyright considerations
     Attribution and creative ownership
     Environmental impact of computation

+For Stable Audio, the team only used audio with Creative Commons and open sourced licenses, as well as their own audio.

+For the I AM CHOIR model, the choirs are credited and images are available for viewing on the website [4].

+For the LLM, Gemma3, I could not find the source of the training data in the technical report [6].

+In terms of environmental impact, the models were trained and run locally, with the exception possibly of Gemma3.
+The team only used the model and did no training of the LLM.
+It is possible that there was a more significant environmental impact of the trading of that model.

 ### Innovation Assessment

     Novel techniques or applications
     Workarounds for limitations
     Contribution to the field

+None of the techniques were novel; however, the experimentation of creating this piece aligns with the time Stability AI released a new version of Stable Audio, along with a research paper [5].
+They were able to reduce the number of parameters in the diffusion-transform portion of the model to improve inference-time efficiency while maintaining genre variance and sound quality [5].
+According to the paper, this represents a significant innovation over other audio generation models [5].

+One of the limitations of the Stable Audio model is that it wasn't originally created as a timbre-transfer model.
+The team was able to program a creative workaround, as mentioned above, by using custom audio custom audio for the initial noisy sample xτi during ping-pong sampling [5].